Soliderman0war/startup/README.md

 ### Description of Technology
 1. HTML - Two HTML pages for the login as well as the activity selection page.
-Hyperlinks are used on activities that would bring you to a specific acitivty page.
+Hyperlinks are used on activities that would bring you to a specific activity page.
 2. CSS - Styling that looks good on different screen sizes, uses good color choices as well as splitting the content evenly.
 Animating different interactions
 3. JavaScript - Provides login, dropdown menus, loads in content automatically when the acivity is selected
 4. React - Application will react according to user action